-PRESENTED AT THE SMITH THEATER AT HCC's
+PRESENTED AT THE SMITH THEATER @ THE HOROWITZ CENTER, HOWARD COMMUNITY COLLEGE

 Nine Fridays/Saturdays of film for $35

 – Tickets for 5pm Saturday are sold out

 Masks Are Optional More information can be found at: https://www.howardcc.edu/discover/arts-culture/horowitz-center/plan-your-visit/patron-safety.html